 The LCOE is highly sensitive to the discount rate.
 Different discount rates can be applied to different technologies as they may face differing risk profiles.
 Some argue that a risk-free discount rate is the most appropriate for comparing technologies.
-Therefore, it is vital for a developer to make realistic assumptions which are sometimes constrained with the cost of financing.
+Therefore, a developer needs to make realistic assumptions that are sometimes constrained with the cost of financing.
 In this sensitivity analysis, I introduce discount rates between 9% and 13% to analyze how the LCOE of FPV changes as shown in Figure 18.
 The LCOE changes linearly and it is between 0.076 and 0.0933 \$/kWh.
-To reduce or increase LCOE greatly, the discount rates must change significantly.